 Why your ecommerce store needs a shipping policy

-There are several benefits to having a concise ecommerce shipping policy: It better informs your customers, helps answer shipping-related questions, and allows you to take a proactive approach to any shipping issues that may arise.
+There are several benefits to having a concise ecommerce shipping policy: It better informs your customers before they checkout, helps answer shipping-related questions, and allows you to take a proactive approach to any shipping issues that may arise.

 Inform customers of shipping costs and options